keerthanamurugaiyan/Interview-notes/JavaScript.md

 **27. What is NaN property in JavaScript?**

-      NaN property represents the “Not-a-Number” value.
-It indicates a value that is not a legal number.
+   JavaScript's **NaN** property stands for **"Not-a-Number."** It is a special value that indicates a mathematical operation has resulted in a value that is not a valid number.
+For example, trying to divide zero by zero or performing an invalid type conversion can lead to NaN.

       typeof of NaN will return a Number.